Home Warranty Waiting Period Explained: When Coverage Actually Starts

 Can I use my home warranty immediately after purchasing it?

 In most cases, no. The majority of home warranty companies enforce a 30-day waiting period before claims can be filed.
-The main exception is when a warranty is purchased as part of a real estate closing — in that scenario, coverage typically begins immediately on the day of closing.
+The main exception is when a warranty is purchased as part of a real estate closing, in which case coverage typically begins immediately on the day of closing.
 Always verify your specific claims eligibility date with your provider at the time of purchase.

 What happens if something breaks during the waiting period?